GAM-team/GAM/docs/How-to-Upgrade-Legacy-GAM-to-GAM7.md

 Click Environment Variables...
 Click Path under System variables
 Click Edit...
+If you have an existing entry referencing legacy GAM:
+  Click that entry
+  Click Delete
-If C:\GAMADV-XTD3 is already on the Path, skip the next three steps Click New
+If C:\GAM7 is already on the Path, skip the next three steps Click New
-  Enter C:\GAMADV-XTD3
+  Enter C:\GAM7
   Click OK
 Click New
 Set Variable name: GAMCFGDIR